-The simplest way to install a node-locked license is as follows:
+To install a node-locked license:

 - 1. Start Eclipse for DS-5. - 2.
-Select Help $\rightarrow$ ARM License Manager from the Eclipse for DS-5 menu to display the ARM License Manager dialog box. - 3.
-Select Add License to display the Add License dialog box as shown in Figure 4-1:
+Select Help > ARM License Manager from the Eclipse for DS-5 menu to display the ARM License Manager dialog box. - 3.
+Click Add License to display the Add License dialog box as the figure shows.